fkchang/opal-hot-reloader/README.md

 ### Server Setup

+#### NOTE: currently doesn't work against opal 0.10.*, make sure to specify 0.9.* until this is fixed

 After adding `gem "opal_hot_loader"` to your gemfile, you must start the server-side part.
 This will allow websocket connections, and whenever a file is changed it will send it via the socket to listening clients.

 To start the server-side of the hotloader: